BIOS6623-UCD/bios6623-micpalumbo/Project4/Docs/Proj4Notes.md

 15. How to include covariates of inflammation markers? baseline values or was it collected at both years
 16. How to adjust for multiple comparisons/where are the multiple comparisons occurring?
 17. Modelling strategry and model selection approach?
+Model selection (backward selection w/AIC to potentially remove covariates that don't contribute)
 18. Is power analysis for linear regression change if have interaction or what covariates you're going to include/ how many covariates?
+19. Is there a primary cytokine/chemokine?

 11/29/17:
 They say the sample size they can recruit with their budget and want us to calculate power to either justify or say they need a bigger sample size.